Oven Brisket Recipe: Step-by-Step Guide for Tender Results

 Seasoning Brisket

-Another tip is to wrap the brisket in foil halfway through the cooking process.
+Another tip is to wrap the brisket in foil or butcher paper halfway through the cooking process.
 This helps retain moisture and ensures a juicy result.
-If you're using a smoker-style oven, you can add wood chips for a smoky finish.
+For a smoky flavor in a standard oven, you can add wood chips to a foil packet or use liquid smoke sparingly.

 Conclusion